EVENTS

 WORKSHOPS

-Our workshops run quarterly and take a more focused approach to tune learning.
+Our workshops run throughout the year and take a more focused approach to tune learning.
 Workshop leaders will teach by ear slowly and break tunes down with stylistic considerations such as ornaments, phrasing, rhythm, articulation, bowing etc. These workshops are a chance to dig into some more cultural and historical considerations about the music we are learning.

 We believe that it is important to recognise how all music is part of a tradition of playing and we need to understand this to play with more sensitivity and consideration.
 We regularly have guest expert tutors from different folk backgrounds come and lead workshops to give us more insight into the tradition they know best.